bondgh0954/Capstone_project1/README.md

 Enter the jenkins container to retrive the admin credentials of jenkins

     docker exec -it 32114f01d3e8  bash
-Enter the publicIp  of server and port open for jenkins container in the browser
+Admin credentials for jenkins can be obtain at the path below which is used to initialize jenkins

     cat /var/jenkins_home/secrets/initialAdminPassword